 If you’re heading down under you’ll want to make the most of your time here and see all the best cities in Australia and New Zealand.
-Here are my suggestions for 14 cities.
+Here are my suggestions in a list of 14 cities.
 These are recommendations I would make to friends and family members and where I haven’t visited the destination myself, I have looked at the experiences of other travel bloggers.

-Melbourne is definitely one of the best cities in Australia and a great one for shopping whether it’s on Chapel Street, Richmond, the central city, the Southern Cross Mall or Docklands.
+Melbourne is definitely one of the most popular cities in Australia and a great one for shopping whether it’s on Chapel Street, Richmond, the central city, the Southern Cross Mall or Docklands.

 Grossi Florentino Cellar Bar on Bourke Street made the most delicious pancakes I’ve ever had, choosing from the row of amazing Italian restaurants on Lygon Street is also a must, and you should definitely visit the Crown Casino, view the city from the 88th floor Eureka Skydeck.

 If you want to see a Koala, book on a Go West Philip Island Day Tour, the highlights of which are watching little blue penguins make their way home, spotting Koala’s and wild wallabies and tasting local chocolates, wine and cheeses.
 If you are into cricket take a tour of the Melbourne Cricket Ground (MCG) on a non-game day.

 I haven’t visited Adelaide but I did book my parents a week there.
 Y Travel Blog have covered off what you should do there pretty thoroughly.
 I think a cruise down the river seeing crocodiles would be pretty cool!

 Did you know Canberra is Australia’s capital city?
 I’m betting most foreigners would think it was Melbourne or Sydney.
 So the obvious thing to do would be a tour of Parliament.
 There’s also always a stack of other events on in Canberra so you’re bound to find something of interest.